Molesmalo/StarWarsMod4AirMash/Features.md

 ![Chat Colors](https://molesmalo.github.io/StarWarsMod4AirMash/WebResources/ChatColors.jpg)

+### Sound on Whisper

+A double-tic (TIC TIC) Sound is played when a whisper is received.

+### Copy to clipboard

+Copy the text of a message to the system's clipboard by right-clicking on the message.

 ### Clear chat panel

 I added a button to clear the chat box.
 Just click the button that says: "Clear chat" in the chat box!

+Shortcut: `DEL` key.

 ![Chat Colors](https://molesmalo.github.io/StarWarsMod4AirMash/WebResources/ChatClear.jpg)

+### -SWAM-PING Command

+Ok, this is not a Chat Improvement, but it's done in the chat.
+Write and send `-SWAM-PING` in the chat, and you will receive a list of players using StarMash, and the Theme they are using.

 <br><br>